Citizen AI with Power Platform

 Consider this business scenario.
 A field agent uses an app that estimates a car's market price.
 You can use Machine Learning to quickly prototype an ML model of this app.
 You use a low-code designer and ML features to create the model, and then deploy it as a real-time REST endpoint.

 The model might prove the concept, but a user has no easy way to consume a model implemented as a REST API.
-Power Platform can help close this last mile, as represented here.
+Microsoft Power Platform can help close this last mile, as represented here.

 Screenshot that shows an ML model that's created in Machine Learning.
 The model obtains car data from Azure Data Lake, and it provides inferences to an endpoint.